-The modern-day exemplification of this is a concept known as social proof.
-How many times have you liked a Facebook page because a friend was already following it or bought a product because an expert in your niche was using it?
+The modern-day example of this is a concept known as social proof.
+How many times have you liked a Facebook page because a friend was already following it or bought a product because an influencer was using it?

 People prefer relying on peers, friends, family members or celebrities rather than relying on brands, and although there’s nothing inherently wrong with relying on people you trust, ensure that you’re being rational in decision making than being emotional.

 To avoid being tricked by the herd mentality, learn to identify artificial affirmations.
 That means, distinguish between legit testimonials and manufactured ones.
 Being aware of when your cognitive and survivorship biases kick in can help you do away with your emotional decisions.